An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 dosed with phosphate particles.
 This is meant to suspend the calcium particles.
 Unfortunately,

-the unit may have.
-No electrical supply required.
 In our experience, do they work?

 Silicate-polyphosphate

-Siliphos is a widely-trusted food-grade material proven time and again to inhibit
+‘Siliphos’ is a widely-trusted food-grade material proven time and again to inhibit

 limescale formation.
-Its ability to combat limescale deposits is really quite remarkable
+Its ability to combat limescale deposits is really quite remarkable,

 as it both lays down a protective layer on the walls of the supply piping and inhibits

-can be compromised by very high water pressure.
-All these negative points were addressed
+in water leakage.
+All these negative points were addressed by the introduction of

-our experience, do they work?
-Yes.
+In our experience, do they work?

 Water softeners